codihuston/ustrending/README.md

    (based on its trending rank country-wide)
 2. For the Twitter Trends, it was entirely possible that what was trending country-wide did not match the set of trends trending for a specific city.
-   That is, every city could have a disjointed set of trends.
+   That is, every city could have a disjointed set of trends

 Since the propensity was high for each region's datasets to be different, it warranted a new approach compared to how the Google Trends were displayed.